Chrom3D/INC-tutorial/README.md

 mkdir hic/tads
 armatus-linux-x64 -r 50000 -c chr18 -S -i hic/matrix/chr18 -g .6 -o hic/tads/chr18
 ```
+Note: if you get error messages here, try to see if you have installed armatus such that you can execute it as `armatus` instead of `armatus-linux-x64`.

 The `-r 50000` sets the bin-size to 50000 bp,  `-c chr18` specifies that only chromosome 18 should be considdered, `-S` specifies that sparse matrix format (3 column text file) is used, `-i hic/matrix/chr18` provides the input data (in matrix format), `-g .6` is the gamma-max parameter indicating the highest resolution to generate domains (often is set based on trial and error), `-o hic/tads/chr18` gives the output for the TADs.